 The below patent application, called “Interactive three-dimensional display system,” details a system that projects hologram-type images that can be manipulated by users in mid-air, without the need for special glasses to see them.

-The application, which was filed in October 2012 and could be part of the larger AR initiative, and mentions the fields of education, medical diagnostics, and biomedical engineering as possible application areas.
+The application, which was filed in October 2012 and could be part of the larger AR initiative, mentions the fields of education, medical diagnostics, and biomedical engineering as possible application areas.

 AR in the form of holograms is definitely a possible future direction that augmented reality could take.
 AR via hologram would mean that projectors could beam images into physical environments (much as robots do in movies like Star Wars).

 In doing so, holograms could remove the need for clunky headsets which have been a barrier to consumer adoption of AR.
 Lightform, a San Francisco-based startup, has raised nearly $8M to pursue this vision.
+Additionally, the acquired IP from Akonia‘s hologram tech could bolster this effort.

 AR EARNINGS CALLS TRENDS & THE FUTURE OFFERINGS